Are you driven to marketing? This is not the same as being market-driven.

-Your job really is to make a company that works and is viable and profitable not to do the work, find the work, or administer it.
-That makes marketing inevitable, like death and taxes.
+Your job really is to make a company that works and is viable and profitable.
+It’s not to do the work, find the work, or administer it.
+That means marketing is inevitable, like death and taxes.
 You are driven to marketing — sometimes kicking and screaming — because you have no choice.

 I cringe, too, sometimes.
 I want to throw something when I hear marketing people say something like “people don’t know what they want, you have to convince them”.

-I prefer applying this Steve Jobs quote to how smart I think people are: “I end up not buying a lot of things, because I find them ridiculous.”
+That makes me think of Steve Jobs quote about marketing: “I end up not buying a lot of things, because I find them ridiculous.”
 (The Independent, 2005) That’s ok.
-Marketing helps them decide what’s right for them.
+Marketing can work to help people decide what’s right for them.

-Maybe this is the real issue: fear of failure when it comes to marketing.
+Maybe this is the real issue for most owners: fear of failure when it comes to marketing.
 There is no guarantee — even if it’s required by law — that everyone will buy something.
 Just look at how many people drive without a license or insurance.

-If you’ve been in business for awhile at some time you will hear (hopefully in a nice way), “I don’t want to spend my time and treasure with you”.
-This is good for you and them because you can concentrate on marketing to those who are.
+If you’ve been in business for awhile at some time you will hear (hopefully in a nice way), “I don’t want to spend my time and money with you”.
+This is actualgood for you to hear because you can concentrate on marketing to those who do want you.

-How can you cope with the necessary evil of being marketing driven?
+How can you cope with the necessary evil of being driven to marketing?

 You can be stoic and just do it.
-The problem is that’s how your marketing comes across and how you present it — staid and stoically.
+The problem is that can be how your marketing comes across and how you present it — staid and stoically.
 I’ve seen companies whose sales people and owners almost choked on their words when they had to “market”.